Tag: hear

 There is a that this will end.
 Jesus will come back.
 That is the hope.
 Even that hope, however, is often used to manipulate people.

 The angels told the disciples that Jesus would return the same way he left.
 The disciples probably still hadn’t recovered from their emotional valleys and mountains.
 Yet this was a hope they would rely on.
 John made it clear that he, even in his exile on the Isle of Patmos, was still hopeful and expectant that Jesus would return.
 John, by this point, had outlived all the other disciples, and knew many who had been martyred.
 He still held onto hope.
-By this point, it was likely that he no longer expected Jesus to return in his lifetime, but that didn’t that he knew the person (Jesus) and trusted him regardless.
+By this point, it was likely that he no longer expected Jesus to return in his lifetime, but that didn’t change that he knew the person (Jesus) and trusted him regardless.

-Jesus, Savior of the World, Savior of my soul, I give you thanks for the promise given to me through your disciples.
+Jesus, Savior of the World, Savior of my soul, I give you thanks for the given to me through your disciples.
 May we be inspired and driven by your example to be ever better versions of ourselves, and looking toward our final unification with you, whether you return, or I go.
 Amen.

 1) Which do you think is better, Jesus returning now, or Jesus returning later?
 Why?

-2) If you had witnessed Jesus’ ascension, and heard the angels’ words, what would your response have been?
+2) If you had witnessed Jesus’ ascension, and heard the angels’ words, what would your have been?

 3) Why do end times always attract our interest?